-- Search your IP camera's IP address: you can connect the IP camera and the Video monitor.
-The monitor screen will show the IP address on its right side. - Turn off the DHCP function (of the IP camera) if it is "ON".
-NOTE: Turn up the "DIP SWITCH" from "3" to "4", and change the relative network settings, the IP Address, NetMask and Gateway on the image web page (for the IP Box camera only). - Desktop \rightarrow Move the mouse focus to the Network neighborhood and click the right key of the mouse \rightarrow Choose the properties \rightarrow Choose your local connection \rightarrow Choose the properties and select the configuration \rightarrow Select the TCP / IP \rightarrow Choose the properties \rightarrow Enter the IP address in a four-part formula, for example "192.
+- 1. Install the XDSL software (obtained from your ISP dealer) in your PC. - Search your IP camera's IP address: you can connect the IP camera and the Video monitor.
+The monitor screen will show the IP address on its right side. - 3.
+Turn off the DHCP function (of the IP camera) if it is "ON". - 4.
+Installing an IP address in your PC or notebook.

+Desktop \rightarrow Move the mouse focus to the Network neighborhood and click the right key of the mouse \rightarrow Choose the properties \rightarrow Choose your local connection \rightarrow Choose the properties and select the configuration \rightarrow Select the TCP / IP \rightarrow Choose the properties \rightarrow Enter the IP address in a four-part formula, for example "192.
 168. 1.101" (the first three parts must be identical to the above numbers, only the last part can be changed to your own number, which must never exceed 255) \rightarrow Click on the mask and the mask input, namely "255.
 255. 255.
+0" (a fixed formula) \rightarrow Click "OK" \rightarrow Click "OK".

-0" - Desktop → Choose IE browser → Enter the IP camera IP address in the URL (check step # 2 above) → Enter → IP camera images will appear.
+Desktop → Choose IE browser → Enter the IP camera IP address in the URL (check step # 2 above) → Enter → IP camera images will appear.